-If a traveller is also a hoarder of all things nice, is there a better way to accumulate priceless moments than carrying a camera around?
+If a traveler is also a hoarder of all things nice, is there a better way to accumulate priceless moments than carrying a camera around?

 Toehold Patron Rahul Pratti, a fervent explorer of nature and wildlife, has known this simple truth from the days of film cameras.